microsoft/nanotune/docs/fit/dotfit.rst

 The `DotFit` class aims to locate triple points in double dot charge diagrams.
 It does not cover single dots.
-In an ideal case, the final charge diagram of a coarse tuning algorithm shows triple points easily locatable so that a fine-tuning algorithm can continue improving the regime.
+In an ideal case, the final charge diagram of a coarse tuning algorithm shows triple points easily locatable so that a fine-tuning algorithm can continue and improve the regime.
-The current implementation uses peak finding algorithm to locate voltage combinations showing a higher signal and tries to assign the type of triple point, electron or hole, to each peak.
+The current implementation uses a peak finding algorithm to locate voltage combinations showing a higher signal and tries to assign the type of triple point, electron or hole, to each peak.
 To detect the peaks, a binary structure of the diagram is computed and used as a mask to remove noise.
-The peaks are determined trough binary erosion.
+The peaks are then etermined trough binary erosion.
 All three methods used, `binary_erosion`, `generate_binary_structure` and `maximum_filter` are implemented in `scipy.ndimage.filter` and
 `scipy.ndimage.morphology`.